Osiris-zou/CMQS-DEIM/README.md

 > *Curriculum Matching-Aware Query Selection for Efficient End-to-End Object Detection.*
 > Manuscript submitted to *The Visual Computer*.

-The citation information will be updated with the final software DOI and article bibliographic details when available.
+The software release has been archived on Zenodo.
+The manuscript citation will be updated with the final article DOI and bibliographic details if the article is published.
 Please also cite the upstream DEIM work.

 ## License and third-party notice